 This hatchback from Tata Motors was recorded with a 4-star crash test rating pushing it to the top of our list.
 It has a pleasing exterior design and spacious interiors.
 With both AMT and manual transmissions as options, the Tiago certainly aims to please.

 Recommended Variant – Tata Tiago XZ Plus

-The Alto has always been a best seller for Maruti for years, recently it has got a few tweaks and new features like a touch screen infotainment system alongside other safety features.
-The Alto is rated as one of the most affordable and fuel-efficient small cars in the market today.
-Over the years, its adorable underlining aspect has been low maintenance, inexpensive price tag and good resale value have kept the buyers’ interests from fading away.
+The Alto has performed excellently since its launch.
+Maruti gave Alto some tweaks to freshen it up and added new features like a touch screen infotainment system alongside other safety features.
+Alto has remained on top as one of the most affordable and fuel-efficient cars in the Indian market.
+Over the years, its reliability, low maintenance, inexpensive price tag and good resale value have kept the buyers’ interests from fading away.